Pope John Paul II is a 2005 biopic distributed by CBS as a TV miniseries and directed and written by John Kent Harrison.

 - La Résistance:

-- Also the religious procession he orchestrated in the early 1960s under Soviet rule, which banned public displays of religious images.
+- Also the religious procession he orchestrated in the 1960s under Soviet rule, which banned public displays of religious images.
 So the procession used an empty picture frame that the Black Madonna is usually placed in.

 - The Mentor: Cardinal Sapieha to Wojtyla, during his secret seminary training and his time as a priest.

 - Period Piece: Mostly during in flashback sequences that take place in Poland in his late 1920's and early 1930s childhood, World War II (1939-1945), post World War II's Soviet occupation and Cold War Communist regime and brief television footages watched by him in the Vatican: Solidarity's birth in 1980, the East-bloc Revolutions of 1989, ex.
 Polish Legislative Elections 1989, Iraq's invasion of Kuwait in 1990, 1993's World Youth Day in Denver and the 9-11 attacks in 2001.

 - Puppet King: Well, bishop.
 Averted, as Karol is appointed Archbishop of Krakow because of his reputation as a stuffy intellectual who cares more about books and hiking than about social change.
 Whoops.

 - Rule-Abiding Rebel: When the early 1950s Communists suddenly order Fr.
 Wojtyla, then a counselor to Krakow collegians, and his friends off a newly-forbidden piece of land, Karol assures them "yes, yes, we will go.
 But they didnt tell him how they would leave, so they depart via canoe down the river.

 - Timeshifted Actor: Very abruptly.
 Elwes enters the conclave, Voight exits it.